-After the last burst of autumn colors, when the leaves turn red, orange, and yellow then fall from their branches, there isn’t much color left in nature until spring rolls around.
-However, with the right indoor plants, your indoor garden doesn’t have to be as bleak and grey as the winter sky.
-These festive plants are the most popular sources of bright colors and living decor during the holiday season.
+Indoor plants for winter?
+Look no further.
+After autumn, when the leaves turned red, orange, and yellow, there isn’t much color left in nature.
+Most of us have to wait until spring rolls around.
+However, with the right indoor plants, your indoor garden can still be vibrant.
+These festive indoor plants for winter are the most popular sources of bright colors and living decor during the holiday season.

 One of the most common plants you’ll see adorning people’s mantles, shelves, and windowsills around Christmas is the poinsettia.
-This highly festive plant features dark green leaves and large, bright red flowers, which creates a perfect accent for a home already decked out in plenty of Christmasy colors.
-It is said that the star-shaped leaf pattern symbolizes the Star of Bethlehem while the red of the blooms is meant to symbolize the blood of Christ.
+This festive plant features dark green leaves and large, bright-red flowers.
+This combination creates a perfect accent for a home already decked out in Christmas colors.
+Also, people say the star-shaped leaves symbolize the Star of Bethlehem.

-The Christmas cactus is another red and green plant that can be seen blooming throughout the holiday season and complementing the cheery colors of Christmas.
-There are many different cultivars of the Schlumbergera genus but the Christmas cactus will fall into one of two groups.
+The Christmas cactus is another of the classic indoor plants for winter.
+It’s a red and green plant that can bloom throughout the holiday season.
+There are several cultivars of the Schlumbergera genus, but the Christmas cactus will fall into one of two groups.
 The Truncata cultivars feature stem segments with pointed teeth, horizontal flowers, and a bloom season sometime around fall.
-The Buckleyi cultivars have stem segments which are more rounded, flowers that hang down, and a blooming season later into winter.
-The Buckleyi cultivars are the truer “Christmas cacti”.
+The Buckleyi cultivars have more rounded stem segments, flowers that hang down, and a blooming season later into winter.
+In short, the Buckleyi cultivars are the truer “Christmas cacti.”

-Holly is a genus that contains around 480 different species of flowering plants, such as trees, shrubs, and climbers.
-Decorating with holly for the winter season dates back to the oldest Druid, Celtic, and Roman traditions.
-Within Christian symbolism, the prickly leaves signify the crown of thorns and the red berries signify the blood Jesus bled when pricked by said thorns.
-You’ll often see holly incorporated into wreaths and other Christmas decor but you can also grow your own holly through seeds or cuttings.
+Holly is a genus that contains around 480 different species of flowering plants.
+The varieties include trees, shrubs, and climbers.
+Decorating with holly for the holiday season dates back to the oldest Druid, Celtic, and Roman traditions.
+You’ll often see holly in wreaths and other Christmas decor, but you can also purchase holly plants.

-Kissing under the mistletoe is one of the most infamous Christmas traditions and it stems from this plant’s ancient associations with fertility, peace, and love.
-During the Christmas season, clippings of mistletoe are often hung over doorways or added into other festive decorating schemes, but you don’t often see anyone growing this curious plant.
-Mistletoe actually acts somewhat parasitically, growing on the branches of other trees and leeching the nutrients from them.
-You can grow your own mistletoe by depositing the seeds from the berries onto the smaller, newer branches of one of your own trees.
+Kissing under the mistletoe is one of the most favorite Christmas traditions.
+It stems from this plant’s ancient associations with fertility, peace, and love.
+During the Christmas season, mistletoe clippings are often hung over doorways or added into other festive decorating schemes.
+But you don’t often see anyone growing this curious plant.
+Mistletoe acts somewhat parasitically, growing on other trees’ branches and leeching the nutrients from them.
+You can grow your own by depositing mistletoe seeds onto the newer branches of one of your own trees.

-When amaryllis flowers bloom, they create large, trumpet-shaped blossoms of red, white, or variegated combinations somewhere in between.
+When amaryllis flowers bloom, they create large, trumpet-shaped blossoms of red, white, or combinations somewhere in between.
 The flowers are delightfully showy and may reach up to 10 inches wide.
-Some gorgeous cultivars that are especially popular around the holiday season are the “Fire Dancer”, which bloom into a bright, stunning red, or the “Christmas Gift”, which produces peaceful looking flowers of pure white.
-Amaryllises naturally bloom in the spring but if you snip off their flowers stems when they’re done blooming and provide them with ample light, water, and nutrients, they will happily rebloom over the holiday season.
+Some cultivars are especially popular around the holiday season.
+These include the “Fire Dancer,” which blooms into a stunning red, and the “Christmas Gift,” which produces peaceful-looking, pure white flowers.
+Amaryllises naturally bloom in the spring.
+However, try snipping off their stems after they finish blooming.
+If you provide them with ample light, water, and nutrients, they will happily rebloom over the holiday season.

 Christmas Cheer Azalea

-The Christmas Cheer azalea is a type of Rhododendron shrub that blooms in the late winter and early spring, producing bright red or softer pink flowers to liven up even the bleakest winter landscape.
-They will produce their closely spaced clusters of flowers in many batches over a long period of time, up to about 2 months or so.
-To promote new growth, remove the old flowers from the plant once they begin to wilt.
+The Christmas Cheer azalea is a Rhododendron shrub that blooms in the late winter and early spring.
+It produces bright red or soft pink flowers to liven up even the bleakest winter day.
+They’ll produce closely-spaced clusters of flowers in several batches over a long period.
+To promote new growth, remove old blooms from the plant once they begin to wilt.

-Solanum pseudocapsicum, also known as winter cherry or Jerusalem cherry, is a very popular plant to buy around the Christmas season, whether you want to display it ornamentally or to give it as a gift.
-The plant flowers during the summer and produces it’s red, cherry tomato-like berries closer to winter.
-This plant is a member of the nightshade family and the fruit is mildly poisonous with the potential to cause gastric problems if ingested.
+Solanum pseudocapsicum, also known as the winter cherry or Jerusalem cherry, is a popular plant to buy around Christmastime.
+Whether you want to display it ornamentally or give it as a gift, it’s a great choice.
+The plant flowers during the summer and produces its red, cherry tomato-like berries close to winter.
+This plant is a member of the nightshade family.
+The fruit is mildly poisonous with the potential to cause gastric problems if ingested.

-The Christmas Rose, or Helleborus niger, is not truly a rose but is actually part of the buttercup family.
-The large flowers this plant produces look somewhat like wild roses and they will bloom throughout the winter season.
-The flowers are either pure white or they may be slightly accented with hues of pink, green, and even a tinge of yellow.
-This is another poisonous plant which can cause a burning sensation in the mouth, eyes, and throat, as well as gastrointestinal symptoms, so be sure to keep it where pets and children won’t have access to it.
+The Christmas Rose, or Helleborus niger, is not truly a rose.
+It’s actually part of the buttercup family.
+This plant produces large flowers that look somewhat like wild roses.
+The flowers bloom throughout the winter season.
+The blooms are either pure white or accented with hues of pink, green, or a tinge of yellow.
+This is another poisonous plant that can cause a burning sensation in the mouth, eyes, and throat.
+It will also cause gastrointestinal symptoms.
+So, be sure to keep it where pets and children won’t have access to it.

-Paperwhite narcissus, or Narcissus papyraceus, is a type of daffodil that will bloom beautiful bunches of snowy white flowers.
-The flowers are incredibly fragrant and give off a spicy sort of aroma.
-They can be grown outside but they aren’t very winter hardy, so grow these guys indoors over the winter season and allow their gorgeous floral displays and delightful scents to impress your holiday visitors.
-You can buy bulbs in the fall and they will grow and bloom in almost no time at all.
+Paperwhite narcissus, or Narcissus papyraceus, is a type of daffodil.
+These plants bloom beautiful bunches of snowy white flowers.
+The flowers are incredibly fragrant and give off a spicy aroma.
+They can be grown outside but aren’t very winter-hardy, so grow these guys indoors over the winter.
+And allow their gorgeous floral displays and delightful scents to impress your holiday visitors.
+You can buy bulbs in the fall, and they’ll grow and bloom in almost no time at all.

-The peace lily is one of the most demure and elegant looking flowering plants.
-They don’t need much sun, making them an excellent choice as an indoor plant, especially in those bleak, dark winter months.
-Peace lilies typically bloom in the spring but if you give them the proper care they can be encouraged to bloom again in the fall, with flowers that will last for about 2 months.
+The peace lily is one of the most demure and elegant-looking flowering plants.
+They don’t need much sun, so they’re an excellent choice as an indoor plant, especially during the winter months.
+Peace lilies typically bloom in the spring.
+However, if you give them proper care, they can be encouraged to bloom again in the fall.
+Their flowers last for about two months.

-The holidays are a time of warmth and happiness so add some color to your otherwise dormant indoor garden with these festive plants.
-While these species may be common in Christmas decor, they may not necessarily be cold weather loving plants.
-Be sure to keep your living plants away from cool drafts or exceptionally cold windows.
-Every plant comes with its own climate preferences so check the care instructions when you purchase your holiday plants and provide them with the water, temperature, and light requirements they’ll need to flourish.
+The holidays are a time of warmth and happiness.
+So, add some color to your otherwise dormant indoor garden with these festive indoor plants for winter.
+But remember, while these species may be typical Christmas decor, they might not be cold-weather loving plants.
+Be sure to keep your living plants away from chilly drafts and icy windows.
+Every plant comes with its climate preferences, so check the care instructions when purchasing your holiday plants.
+Then, provide them with the water, temperature, and light requirements they need to flourish.